Competition-Aware CPC Forecasting with Near-Market Coverage: Methodology: Competition-Aware Forecasting under Partial Observability

 \section{Methodology: Competition-Aware Forecasting under Partial Observability}

 Keyword-level CPC forecasting in sponsored search is a prediction problem under partial observability.
-While advertisers observe realized CPC, impressions, clicks, and spend, they do not observe competitor bids, budget constraints, quality scores, or the full auction state that generates prices.
-Our objective is therefore not to recover the latent auction state structurally, but to approximate competition through observable proxies that improve multi-horizon CPC forecasting.
+While advertisers observe realized CPC, impressions, clicks, and spend, they do not observe competitor bids, quality scores, budget constraints, or the full auction state that generates prices.
+Our objective is therefore not structural recovery of the auction mechanism, but scalable approximation of latent competition through observable proxy structure.

-Our methodological contribution lies primarily in proxy construction and proxy representation under partial observability, rather than in proposing a new forecasting architecture.
-As illustrated in Figure~\ref{fig:pipeline}, we operationalize latent competition through observable semantic, behavioral, and geographic signals, and study two implementation routes.
-In the first, these proxies enter forecasting models as exogenous covariates.
-In the second, competition is represented relationally and supplied to spatiotemporal graph neural networks (STGNNs) through a fixed semantic adjacency matrix.
+Our contribution lies in competition-proxy design and cross-family evaluation under partial observability, rather than in introducing a new universal forecasting backbone.
+As illustrated in Figure~\ref{fig:pipeline}, we operationalize latent competition through semantic, behavioral, and geographic signals, and study two implementation routes.
+In the first route, these proxies enter forecasting models as exogenous covariates.
+In the second, competition is represented relationally and supplied to spatiotemporal graph neural networks through a fixed semantic adjacency matrix.
 Across both routes, the target is weekly CPC at forecast horizon $h \in \{1,6,12\}$.